goosewood/blurlock-neofetch/README.md

 have it pointing to an image on file), and whatever terminal you use.

-I also recommend adding this line to your i3.conf to make it look *much* better (or even work, I forget if the "focus floating line was redundant or not)
+I also recommend adding this line to your i3.conf to make it look *much* better (or even work, I forget if the "focus floating" line was redundant or not)

     for_window [instance='lock'] floating enable; focus floating